-Once you have registered for the site, either as a Full or Free Trial member, you can start accessing content in the Library.
+Once you have registered for the site, either as a Standard or Premium member, you can start accessing content in the Library.
 You can do this from the Home screen by clicking on Video Library in the top menu.

 How is the Library structured?